digitalstuart/kingdom-come/README.md

 This was done with a view to ensuring that: navigation functions respond appropriately on mobile and desktop; responsive changes in the navbar, site layout, background images, text and map are all present and correct for different devices; and the site remains fully functional, useable and well presented across all screen sizes.

-Testing on iOS mobile/tablet devices identified a previously known issue, where using 'background-attachment: fixed;' led to poorly sized images and no background scrolling effect.
-Background-attachment was thus changed to 'scroll' in order to fix the issue.
+On some mobile devices, the 3rd of the 'three things' images overlapped beyond the bottom of the viewport.
+This was solved with a short-term fix of 'display: none'.

-Finally, I also ran my code through the W3C validator tools for HTML/CSS and corrected the small number of errors which appeared.
+Finally, I also ran my code through the W3C validator tools for HTML/CSS, as well as JSHint.

 ## Deployment